kvakvs/tx/README.md

 Uses only standard Erlang libraries (inets), no external dependencies.

+# How to begin

+Add `https://github.com/kvakvs/tx` as your application dependency or download it and compile manually.
+Run your application as usual.
+When you need to see things, call `tx:show(Term).` in Erlang console or insert call to `tx:show` where you need it.

+NOTE: URL to see the pasted term is returned from `tx:show`, it will NOT be io:format'ted.

 # Running

+Application `tx` will be started automatically and web server will be opened on your first call of `tx:show/1`.

-run manually via: `application:start(tx).` or it will be started automatically if you forget to do that.
-Default port is 20000, and default host is localhost.
+Run manually via: `tx:start().`.
+Default port is 20000, and default host is `localhost`.

 # Example